scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAWS.md

 * Make sure the schema is properly created in the underlying database service.

 * You can check if the pods and the services are properly deployed by running the `kubectl get pods,services -o wide` command on the bastion.
-    * You should confirm the status of all ledger and envoy pods are `Running`.
+    * You should confirm the status of all Ledger and Envoy pods are `Running`.
     * You should confirm the `EXTERNAL-IP` of Scalar DL envoy service is created.

    ```console